Sending payment requests for overdue invoices

 Ways to chase overdue invoices

-If the invoice goes past the due date – and sometimes almost half do* – you’ll need to prompt your customer.
+If the invoice goes past the due date – and more than a third do* – you’ll need to prompt your customer.
 That often feels uncomfortable and it’s easy to put it off to another day.
 But you’re not asking for a favour: the customer has accepted something from you.
 Now it’s time for them to keep their side of the bargain.

 So be polite, but act quickly if you don’t want bad habits to form.
 The longer you let an invoice go unpaid, the lower the chances that it ever will be.